johnwcowan/subsetg-book/intro-010-what-who.md

 So in order not to bury you, the reader, in too much detail all at once, this introductory section is intended to teach you some PL/I without *too* many tears.
-The dictionary section spells out the detail for each of the large number of features of the language, large primarily because the line between "the language" and "the library" is set further out than in most languages today.
+The dictionary section spells out the detail for each of the large number of features of the language.
+Large, primarily because many features which would be part of "the library" today are part of "the language" in PL/I.

 ## Hello, world!

-Here's the familiar first program written in PL/I.  There are many possible ways to write it: this is not the shortest, but I believe it is the most illustrative without being too complicated.
+Here's the familiar first program written in PL/I.  There are many possible ways to write "Hello, world".
+This is not the shortest, but I believe it is the most illustrative.

 ```
 /* The classic "Hello, world!" program */